Torres-type formulas for link signatures: Introduction

 \subsection{Acknowledgments}

-The authors thank Anthony Conway, Min Hoon Kim and Gaetan Simian for helpful discussions.
+The authors thank Anthony Conway, Livio Ferretti, Min Hoon Kim and Gaetan Simian for helpful discussions, and the anonymous referee for helpful suggestions.
 DC acknowledges partial support from the Swiss NSF grants 200020-20040 and 200021-212085.
 MM acknowledges support from University of Warsaw's IDUB program IV.1.2. and partial support from the Swiss NSF grant 200020-20040.
 Part of this work was done while MM was visiting DC at the University of Geneva, whose hospitality is thankfully acknowledged.